hyurl/schematize/README.md

 ### Auto-cast Types

-When a property in the input data of the `ensure()` function isn't of the type that defined in the schema, however, it is compatible to the type, or can generate a similar representation, the value will be automatically casted into an instance of the defined type.
+When a property in the input data of the `schematize()` function isn't of the type that defined in the schema, however, it is compatible to the type, or can generate a similar representation, the value will be automatically casted into an instance of the defined type.